 Why?

 You and other coaches do not address every area of coaching.
-You can, however, start referring clients to one other if you build the right connections.
+You can, however, start referring clients to one another if you build the right connections.
 This can assist you in broadening your network and increasing your client intake.

 Another advantage of attending social events is that you will be able to meet a variety of possible clients.
 Engaging with other participants can be as simple as a one-on-one conversation or briefly discussing yourself and your area of expertise.
 This will allow people to learn more about you as a coach and provide you with high-quality leads.